"Encouraging and Supporting Women Physicians & Dentists Through Connecting, Inspiring and Equipping."

 Our Mission

-Women Physicians & Dentists in Christ provides a ministry of true belonging, support and equipping to address the unique challenges of women physicians desiring to glorify God.
+Women Physicians and Dentists in Christ provides a community of belonging, support, and equipping to address the unique challenges of our personal and professional lives.

 Our Vision